xtendops-developers/developers/src/pages/team.md

     githubUrl="https://github.com/crrmacarse"
     eMail="mailto:christian@xtendops.us"
   >
-    Working as a Full Stack Developer and Dev Ops Engineer.
-I heavily contribute to project initialization, maintenance, and documentations.
+    Working as a Full Stack Developer and Dev Ops.
+I heavily contribute to project initialization, maintenance, blog, and documentation.
+I wrote mainly all the automations and setup the company infrastructure.
+If you have any questions, just hit me up!
   </TeamProfileCardCol>
   <TeamProfileCardCol
     name="Tommy Faye Cabrera"